 Child Nutrition in Medical Education

-The Centre for Child Nutrition & Health (CCNH) supports state-of-the art education in nutrition and development.
+The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) supports state-of-the art education in nutrition and development.
 Our lead experts teach and mentor medical students, trainees, and health care professionals at all levels of medical education.

 We are partnering with practitioners from the Li Ka Shing Knowledge Institute at St Michael’s Hospital to develop new curricula.
 Our goal is to make nutrition a top priority in the education of health care professionals.

 We also strive to include more nutritional education within existing curricula.
 Refer to the appropriate website to find out more about current educational opportunities that may interest you:

 - Postgraduate Medical Education

 - Continuing Professional Development